Sylosis: A Sign of Things To Come, The Path & New Flesh (2022–present)

-On 16 March 2023 Sylosis released the single and music video "Deadwood".
-On 1 June they announced their sixth studio album, A Sign of Things to Come, along with the single and music video "Poison for the Lost."
-The title track from the album and an accompanying music video was released on 20 July.
-The album released on 8 September 2023, along with the music video for "Descent."
-On 16 January 2024 the band released the music video for the song "Absent."
+On 16 March 2023, Sylosis released the single and music video "Deadwood".
+On 1 June, they announced their sixth studio album, A Sign of Things to Come, along with the single and music video "Poison for the Lost."
+The title track from the album and an accompanying music video were released on 20 July.
+The album was released on 8 September 2023, along with the music video for "Descent."
+On 16 January 2024, the band released the music video for the song "Absent."

-On 3 October 2024 Sylosis surprise-released a new EP, titled The Path, along with the video for the title track, which features Debbie Gough of the band Heriot.
-One week later, the band announced the departure of longtime guitarist Alex Bailey, with former live guitarist Ben Thomas serving as his official replacement.
-The band supported Fit for an Autopsy in the fall in both the United States and Europe.
-They will also set on a brief headline tour of Australia in early 2025, with support from AngelMaker.
+On 3 October 2024, Sylosis surprise-released the EP The Path, along with the video for the title track, which features Debbie Gough of Heriot.
+One week later, the band announced the departure of guitarist Alex Bailey, with former live guitarist Ben Thomas replacing him.
+Thomas later moved to bass, with Conor Marshall taking on rhythm guitar.

+The band supported Fit for an Autopsy in the fall in the United States and Europe.
+They headlined a tour of Australia in early 2025, with support from AngelMaker.

+Sylosis released their seventh album, The New Flesh, on 20 February 2026.